sigmaenigma/ollama-openwebui-setup/README.md

 # Installing Ollama and Open-WebUI with Docker Compose

 This guide will walk you through deploying Ollama and Open-WebUI using Docker Compose.
-Whether you’re writing poetry, generating stories, or experimenting with creative content, this setup will help you get started.
+Whether you’re writing poetry, generating stories, or experimenting with creative content, this setup will help you get started with a locally running AI!!

 ## Prerequisites